The Secrets of Jason Momoa and Lisa Bonet's Epic Love Story

 Bonet told Zap2It, "[The network was] like, 'We don't normally like husbands and wives working together,' but they really enjoyed our chemistries, so it was super flattering too."

-Since then, Bonet has appeared on Girls and Ray Donovan, and Momoa starred in the Netflix series Frontier and joined the DC Universe.
-He's now top-lining his own superhero movie, Aquaman, which is due out Dec.
-21. And while over the years Bonet has stayed eerily similar-looking to her 19-year-old Cosby Show self, Momoa has added what looks like an entire extra musculature to what was an already chiseled frame.
+Since then, Bonet has appeared on Girls and Ray Donovan, and Momoa starred in the Netflix series Frontier and made an impressive splash in the DC Universe, with his Justice League spin-off Aquaman raking in more than $1.1 billion worldwide.

-His now 50-inch chest and 19-inch biceps took shape thanks to intense weight lifting (for bulk) and cardio (for definition), but the man is still going to enjoy his pints of Guinness.
+And while over the years Bonet—who's celebrating her 52nd birthday Saturday—has stayed eerily similar-looking to her 19-year-old Cosby Show self, the 40-year-old Momoa has added what looks like an entire extra musculature to what was an already chiseled frame.
+His now 50-inch chest and 19-inch biceps took shape thanks to some serious weight training (for bulk) and cardio (for definition), but the man is still going to enjoy his pints of stout.

-Again recalling that magical moment when Bonet ordered his favorite beer, he gushed to Men's Health this year, "I thought, 'Oh my God, I can't believe I'm with a woman who ordered a Guinness.
+Again recalling that magical moment when Bonet ordered his favorite beer, he gushed to Men's Health, "I thought, 'Oh my God, I can't believe I'm with a woman who ordered

+a Guinness.
 I love her.'
 When I got to know her, she was the woman of my dreams."

 He also remarked, when the subject of too many beers came up, "I think I'd be in a whole worse place if I didn't have a beautiful wife and children.
 I'm very thankful for my family.
 They keep me in the sky but they also keep me grounded."

+Asked if he had any special secrets for a successful long-term relationship after all those years together, Momoa replied, "Ha ha!
+No. Men are idiots and women are crazy.
+Generally speaking, I'm always wrong, so I just apologize.
+They're queens, man.
+Take care of your queen, and she'll take care of her king.
+Just do everything you can for her."

+They try to do as much as they can together, too.
+When he shot Aquaman in Australia for six months, the whole family came along, and this summer they've been taking advantage of all the kid-friendly fare out there, arranging special screenings of The Lion King for Lola's birthday and Abominable, just because.

-Daughter Lola, 11, was born in July 2007 and son Nakoa-Wolf followed in December 2008.
+Daughter Lola, 12, was born in July 2007 and son Nakoa-Wolf, 10, followed in December 2008.
 Bonet says that Momoa has suggested they relocate to his native Hawaii or somewhere even further away, like New Zealand, but she told Porter that, while the idea of Costa Rica intrigues her, she's "not quite ready to disappear completely!"

 "When I'm by myself, I'm really cool and nice to everyone, but then the whole paparazzi thing?
-If you see me with my kids, I change," Momoa told Esquire last year.
+If you see me with my kids, I change," Momoa told Esquire in 2017.
 "I just want them not to deal with that.
 I'm just Papa to them.
 We don't watch TV.
 We haven't even seen Star Wars yet."
-When he shot Aquaman in Australia for six months, the whole family went with him.

-While still based in La La Land, Momoa makes sure the kids get plenty of outdoor time, rock climbing, camping, fishing, paddleboarding and skateboarding among the activities they've been up to this summer.
-And though promoting Aquaman is only going to take up more of the actor's time as the year goes on, he and Bonet steal away for adult time too.
-In April they were in San Francisco for a Cartier-hosted party with the likes of Jeremy Renner, Idris Elba, Jake Gyllenhaal, Aaron Paul and Bonet's Ray Donovan co-star Liev Schreiber.
+While still based in La La Land, Momoa makes sure the kids get plenty of outdoor time along with the VIP screenings, rock climbing (they also have a climbing wall in the house), camping, fishing, paddleboarding and skateboarding among the activities they regularly get up to.
+This year, he also brought Lola and Wolf to a peaceful protest against the planned building of a telescope atop Mauna Kea, on Hawaii's Big Island.

+He and Bonet, who maintains her zen with yoga and staying away from social media, make sure to steal away for adult time too, such as date night at the October premiere of his new show See.

 Always a good idea, to make sure your wife has a smile on her face.

 Bonet said that, while she had already thought of him as her husband, she did feel different now that she was officially married.
 "Definitely," Momoa agreed.
 "I never thought I would but...I plan on being with her for the rest of my life.
-But it's just that moment where," he gestured taking it up a notch, "let's go to the next level.
+But it's just that moment where," he made a gesture indicating he was taking it up a notch, "let's go to the next level.
 'I'll be here your whole life.'"